MrRobot2025/socialspace/README.md

 - [License](#license)
 - [Contact](#contact)

-## Project Description
+## 💡 Project Description

-SocialSpace is a full-stack social media platform that allows users to create profiles, add friends, post updates, share photos, and engage with other users through comments and likes.
+**SocialSpace** is a full-stack social media platform that allows users to create profiles, add friends, post updates, share photos, and engage with other users through comments and likes.
 It aims to provide a familiar and user-friendly experience similar to popular social media platforms like Facebook.

 To install and run the SocialSpace project locally, you need to install both the backend and frontend dependencies.
 Follow these steps:

+## 🔧 Installation

 ### Backend

-1. Clone the repository: `git clone https://github.com/your-username/socialspace.git`
+1. Clone the repository: `git clone https://github.com/MrRobot2025/socialspace.git`
 2. Navigate to the backend directory: `cd socialspace/server`
 3. Install the backend dependencies: `npm install`
 4. Start the backend server: `npm start`